fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-04.md

 Mandatory to Implement Video Codec
 ==================================

-For the definitions of "WebRTC Browser," "WebRTC Non-Browser", and "WebRTC-Compatible Endpoint" as they are used in this section, please refer to {{I-D.ietf-rtcweb-overview}}.
+For the definitions of "WebRTC Brower," "WebRTC Non-Browser", and "WebRTC-Compatible Endpoint" as they are used in this section, please refer to {{I-D.ietf-rtcweb-overview}}.